Welcome to today's edition of the Rush 24-7 podcast.

 Actually, it's more than a couple.

-They have a video at the website, and Judd Gregg is the guest, there's a still shot of the video of Judd Gregg looking absolutely appalled because and I've sent the audio up to up to Cookie to have her prepare it for us.
+There's a still shot of the video of Judd Gregg looking absolutely appalled because, and I've sent the audio up to Cookie to have her prepare it for us.

-And by the way, if uh I don't want to give too much of this away, but if you are made uncomfortable by the discussion of body parts below the waist, tune out.
+And by the way, if I don't want to give too much of this away, but if you are made uncomfortable by the discussion of body parts below the waist, tune out.

-Because I don't, we're not here to shock anybody, and we're not here to offend anybody.
+I'll give you five seconds to go somewhere because we're not here to shock anybody, and we're not here to offend anybody.

-If you don't want to hear it, I'm gonna give you time to if you don't leave and you end up being offended, you can't complain.
+But if you don't leave and you end up being offended, you can't complain.

 Five, four, three, two, one.